itenfay/CXSwiftKit/README.md

   ┃   ┗ CXResponseResult.swift
   ┃
   ┣ Protocol
-  ┃   ┣ CXViewControllerWrapable.swift // Used to present or dismiss view.
+      ┣ CXViewControllerWrapable.swift // Used to present or dismiss view.
-  ┃   ┗ CXViewWrapable.swift           // Used to present or dismiss view, abstracts common calls for `Toast_Swift`
+      ┗ CXViewWrapable.swift           // Used to present or dismiss view.
-  ┃
-  ┗ Rx
-     ┗ Button+RxCx.swift        // Used to show indicator
 ```

 ## 处理错误